snuq/Snu-Photo-Manager/Readme.txt

     Video conversions (reencoding using presets).
     Exporting with watermarks and resizing, export to a folder or FTP.

+Currently known bugs:
+    Some interface elements will not display properly with long text Android has issues with some keyboard inputs, this is due to Kivy, I cant fix it

 Manual Installation:
     Python is required, tested with 3.4.4 and 3.5.2.
     The following packages are required: